Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

 The tiered pricing based on near real time service occupancy  will help  commuters decide their journey in a informed way , which would also benefit governments to outline the Pricing Models flexibly based on the Global

 ## Problems We identified
- * Current Pricing Model for Transport is pretty much Static , this does not provide better outcome for three pillars of transport system access, mobility, and connectivity.
+ * Current Pricing Model for Transport is pretty much static , this does not provide better outcome for three pillars of transport system access, mobility, and connectivity.
  * The Data from the Monthly Passenger Boarding tells that some of the Routes are under utilised, It might relate to the Static Nature of the Pricing
  * Post Covid , The Pattern of commuters getting onboard on the Public transport has drastically changed.
  *
 ## How FlexiTrip solves these problems

 FlexiTrip provides ability for Commuters and Government to have Dynamic Pricing Model in place for public transport.

 The Dynamic Pricing Model helps Governments set the Pricing based on the Historical Data as well as Near Real Time Occupancy Data .
 It also helps Government to update the Pricing Model during the Promotional Events.

 ### Overall SubSytem View